-The two-way communicate process promotes cooperation and mutual understanding amongst the workers and also between them and the management.
+understandingamongst the workersandalsobetween themand themanagement.
 This leads to less friction and thus leads to industrial peace in the factory and efficient operations.

 (6) Boostsmorale of the employees:

 An efficient system of communication enables the management to motivate, influenceand satisfythe subordinateswhichintumbooststheirmoraleandkeepsthemmotivated.